Pravalika-27/Elevate-labs-static-website/README.md

-# Pravalika Amgoth - DevOps Intern
+# Pravalika Amgoth - DevOps Intern at Elevate labs

 Welcome to my personal website showcasing my journey as a DevOps Intern at Elevate Labs!